 For all who were lucky enough to be there, the Israel tour which took place only a few months later was equally unforgettable.
 On the tour, which took place in April 1990, Daniel Barenboim was always close to the Philharmoniker, mentally as well as physically: he flew in the same plane as the orchestra members to Tel Aviv, he visited the Yad Vashem memorial together with them, and after the concert in Haifa he sat with them in the coach on the night-drive back to their hotel in Jerusalem.

 The musicians showed their thanks in their own way, remaining deliberately seated after the performances – although Barenboim had asked them to stand to receive the audiences’ applause – in order to direct all the appreciation towards the conductor.
-After receiving the orchestra’s Hans von Bülow medal in November 1989, the Berliner Philharmoniker appointed him an honorary member in October 1992.
+After receiving the orchestra’s Hans von Bülow medal in 1989 and honorary membership in 1992, the Berliner Philharmoniker appointed him an honorary conductor in 2019.

 The first offer to appear with the Berliner Philharmoniker, made in 1954 by chief conductor Wilhelm Furtwängler, was rejected by Barenboim’s father – because it seemed unthinkable that his son should appear only nine years after the end of the Holocaust in the country of the perpetrators.
 However, hardly had he come of age, the 21-year-old then came to Berlin in 1964 and impressed audiences in the newly inaugurated Philharmonie as the soloist in Béla Bartók’s First Piano Concerto.